Celebrity (1998 film): Critical reception

-Review aggregate website Rotten Tomatoes currently scores Celebrity with a 42% 'Rotten' rating from 43 reviews; consensus adding "Entertaining, but too scattered."
-The film also holds a 41 on Metacritic.
+On Rotten Tomatoes the film has 42% rating based on reviews from 43 critics.
+The site's consensus calls it "Entertaining, but too scattered."
+On Metacritic it has a score of 42% based on reviews from 25 critics, indicating "mixed or average" reviews.

 Janet Maslin of The New York Times observed, "Lee Simon is one of the filmmaker's wearier creations, in ways that deny Celebrity the bracing audacity of recent, better Allen films like Deconstructing Harry and Everyone Says I Love You.
 And even with Branagh as his younger alter ego, Allen finds no way to revitalize the character's predictable worries about advancing his career and chasing beautiful women ...
 Though Celebrity is filled with beautiful and famous faces, it has plenty of opportunity to bog down between star turns, and some of the episodes about the Simons are astonishingly flat."

 Roger Ebert of the Chicago Sun-Times said the film "plays oddly like the loose ends and unused inspirations of other Woody Allen movies; it's sort of a revue format in which a lot of famous people appear onscreen, perform in the sketch Woody devises for them and disappear.
 Some of the moments are very funny.
 More are only smile material, and a few don't work at all.
 Like all of Allen's films, it's smart and quirky enough that we're not bored, but we're not much delighted, either ...
 Branagh has all the Allen vocal mannerisms and the body language of comic uncertainty.
 He does Allen so carefully, indeed, that you wonder why Allen didn't just play the character himself."

 Peter Travers of Rolling Stone felt the film "suffers from lulls and lapses and one lulu of a casting gaffe, but this keenly observant spoof of the fame game is hardly the work of a burnout.
 At sixty-two, the Woodman can still mine caustic laughter from the darkest corners of his psyche.
 In Celebrity, he cracks his ringmaster's whip on a circus of rude, cathartic fun ...
 Branagh, whether by his choice or his director's, plays Lee like a Woody impressionist, down to the nervous gestures and the stuttering whine ...
 Lee should emerge as flawed but real in a world of gorgeous poseurs.
 Instead, Branagh's party-trick performance keeps audiences at a distance.
 What saves the day is the steady march of scintillating cameos from actors who bring out the best in Allen's barbed dialogue."